Igorkowalski94/eslint-plugin-project-structure/README.md

 ✅ An option to create a separate configuration file with TypeScript support.<br>
 ✅ Forcing a nested/flat structure for a given folder.<br>
 ✅ Support for all file extensions.<br>
-✅ Folder recursion (You can nest a given folder structure recursively).<br>
+✅ Folder recursion.
+You can nest a given folder structure recursively.<br>
 ✅ Fewer repetitions and precise error messages, even for deeply nested folders (recursion), by representing the folder structure as a tree.<br>

 ## **[project-structure-independent-modules](https://github.com/Igorkowalski94/eslint-plugin-project-structure/blob/main/documentation/project-structure-independent-modules.md)**